Ingagi: Follow-ups

 Congo Pictures followed Ingagi with an unsuccessful film titled Nu-Ma-Pu – Cannibalism in 1931, featuring much of the same crew.
 Like Ingagi, it purported to be a documentary, but was mostly fictitious.
 The 1937 film Love Life of a Gorilla likely borrows footage from Ingagi, as contemporary plot descriptions mention a character named "Colonel Hubert Winstead".

-The 1940 film Son of Ingagi, while not a sequel, is the first all-African-American horror film and features a house haunted by a female mad scientist and her missing link monster.

 In 1947, Charlie Gemora announced his plans to direct and star in a jungle adventure movie that contemporary newspapers described as a sequel of Ingagi.
 However, the project never came to fruition.